 Don’t worry if you didn’t understand a word of the above, all you need to know is that index investing allows you to own the entire market as opposed to individual stocks.
 This benefits you as an investor since it has been proven that 80% of the time active management doesn’t beat the indexes.

 It’s true that 20% of the time mutual funds do beat the index, but there’s no guarantee that you’ll be invested in the right fund.
 Plus past performance is not an indicator of future outcomes.
 Some investment advisors claim that their active style will guarantee returns or prevent any losses, but in reality, no one can predict the future.

-There are five diversified portfolios available to investors which range from safe to risky.
+There are five diversified portfolios available to investors with Tangerinewhich range from safe to risky.
 To find out which portfolio is right for you, you’ll be asked a series of questions to determine your investor profile before a recommendation is made.
-If you’re curious of how they all stack up, here’s my Tangerine Investment Funds review.
+If you’re curious about how they all stack up, here’s my Tangerine investment funds review.

 - Fund code: INI210